CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 <div class="uk-alert">Width Guide: Desktop = 960px, Tablet = 768px and Mobile = 480px</div>

 In this section you can choose how much space you want your images to use within the panel with the added power to choose based on the size of the screen being used.
-These settings are fully responsive which you can test by minimizing your browser screen on your desktop to simulate different screen sizes and see the changes take affect live.  *\[Figure-8a\]*
+These settings are fully responsive which you can test by minimizing your browser screen on your desktop to simulate different screen sizes and see the changes live.  *\[Figure-8a\]*

 ![Figure-8a](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-images-2.png "Figure-8a"){.coalaweb-docs}